-Topics that typically fall under the definition of FC are:
+Topics that typically fall under the definition of Financial Crime are:

 - Money laundering

 - Terrorist financing

 - Breaches of applicable financial sanctions regimes

+- Fraud

-- Bribery and corruption.
+- Bribery and corruption

 This Programme covers risk management of money laundering, terrorist financing and sanctions breaches.
-Bribery and corruption are covered in separate policies.
+Fraud, bribery and corruption are covered in separate policies.